Drawings 1977-81

 Combining whimsy with the harsh realities of capitalism, and a neighborhood peopled by those largely cast aside, is a theme that runs throughout Brozgol’s work.

-A perpetual iconoclast with a keen eye for beauty and detail, through Brozgol’s lens the Lower East Side of the 1980s comes to vivid life.
+A perpetual iconoclast with a keen eye for beauty and detail, through Brozgol’s lens the Lower East Side of the late 1970’s and early 80’s comes to vivid life.